zekaryas1/notes/docs/Algo/Tips & Tricks/Inspiring Math algos.md

 ---
 date created: Thursday, June 16th 2022, 1:47:45 pm
-date modified: Thursday, June 16th 2022, 11:56:17 am
+date modified: Sunday, July 3rd 2022, 11:06:46 am
-title: The Sieve of Eratosthenes
+title: Inspiring Math Algos
 ---

+# Inspiring Math Algos

-# The Sieve of Eratosthenes
+## The Sieve of Eratosthenes

 * The Sieve of Eratosthenes is a highly efficient way to generate a list of primes.
 It works by recognizing that all non-prime numbers are divisible by a prime number.
 * How it works